Stoning: Women's rights

 Stoning has been condemned as a violation of women's rights and a form of discrimination against women.
 Although stoning is also applied to men, the vast majority of the victims are reported to be women.

 According to the international group Women Living Under Muslim Laws stoning "is one of the most brutal forms of violence perpetrated against women in order to control and punish their sexuality and basic freedoms".

 Amnesty International has argued that the reasons for which women suffer disproportionately from stoning include the fact that women are not treated equally and fairly by the courts; the fact that, being more likely to be illiterate than men, women are more likely to sign confessions to crimes which they did not commit; and the fact that general discrimination against women in other life aspects leaves them at higher risk of convictions for adultery.

 LGBT rights

 Stoning also targets homosexuals and others who have same-sex relations in certain jurisdictions.
-In Mauritania, northern Nigeria, Somalia, Saudi Arabia, Brunei, the UAE, and Yemen, the legal punishment for sodomy is death by stoning.
+In Mauritania, Northern Nigeria, Somalia, Saudi Arabia, Brunei, and Yemen, the legal punishment for sodomy is death by stoning.

 Right to private life

 Human rights organizations argue that many acts targeted by stoning should not be illegal in the first place, as outlawing them interferes with people's right to a private life.
-Amnesty International said that stoning deals with "acts which should never be criminalized in the first place, including consensual sexual relations between adults, and choosing one’s religion".
+Amnesty International said that stoning deals with "acts which should never be criminalized in the first place, including consensual sexual relations between adults, and choosing one's religion".